sebaram/multi_display_artworks/README.md

 ## TODO

 ### Web
-- [ ] Add some additional marker for each images(like QR or synchro): assume physical user extra contents on their devices
+- [ ] Add some additional marker add-on for each images(like QR or synchro): assume physical user extra contents on their devices
 - [ ] Add Cutout option for GaussianSplat=> make clear
 - [ ] text(relationship) based auto images placement(LLM powered)
 - [ ] Drag to move images/wall/gaussiansplat